 We installed one of our three off peak heaters and will be installing the second one this weekend.
 With them running we’re crossing our fingers that they will give the heaters in the basement a break and thus, a break to our electric bill as well.

 It’s hard working around this kind of cold.
 Its hard really wanting to do anything as everything is so much harder to accomplish when its below zero outside.
 Our wind chill is really quite epic as well, Monday of this week it was a minus forty five degree wind chill outside and that’s just not something anyone screws around with.
 We were notified that the sheet rock lift from a friend is available again and Joe and I literally looked at the weather for a warmer day to go fetch it as we just couldn’t bare the idea of getting it last night in this cold.
 I consider us pretty tough people and last Sunday, when the high was only minus one, we went ice fishing for as long as we could stand the cold and caught enough for a nice supper that night.
 So, no, the cold is not stopping us in our tracks, of course it’s not, we are still Minnesotans damnit, but it certainly feels that way from time to time.
+It was nice to go fishing with him as he’s been going quite a bit lately but I just didn’t feel like I could leave the house.

-All of the electrical is done besides filling up our main panel and off peak panel with breakers and getting it all hooked up.
+All of the electrical is done besides my filling up our main panel and off peak panel with breakers and getting it all hooked up.
 This is my personal goal for this week and this weekend.
 It will feel good to shut those panels for the last time and I may install a couple of little temporary lights in a room or two, just for the reward of turning a switch on 🙂 I went to our salvage depot yesterday and bought a sink for the main bath for $13 – the same sink brand new would have been over $30 and it was the least expensive sink I could find (that I didn’t hate) I still have to get the faucet for that sink too but I’m leaving my options open on the hope that the depot might have one I also don’t hate at some point.
-We have all of our faucets and sinks bought and paid for (five in total for the whole house) and that includes our shower and bathtub faucets as well.
+I have all of our faucets and sinks bought and paid for (five in total for the whole house) and that includes our shower and bathtub faucets as well.
 The last thing I have to purchase are the toilets and I’m gonna wait a bit on that.
-We still have our recessed light trims to buy as well as a dining room chandelier, our master bedroom chandelier, one pendant light for the basement bath, one wall vanity light for the main bath and all of our outdoor light fixtures as well as seven ceiling light fixtures that will be inexpensive and beautiful and not booby lights (over my dead body).
-Though, many of those lights (especially the recessed light trim) are not at all necessary for us to be able to live in the home etc. So… ya know… if we run out of money we can always just buy one light at a time lol but, no, our budget is over what I had hoped for but still in tact (phew!!).
+I still have our recessed light trims to buy as well as a dining room chandelier, our master bedroom chandelier, one pendant light for the basement bath, one wall vanity light for the main bath and all of our outdoor light fixtures as well as seven ceiling light fixtures that will be inexpensive and beautiful and not booby lights (over my dead body).
+Though, many of those lights (especially the recessed light trim) are not at all necessary for us to be able to live in the home etc. So… ya know… if I run out of money I can always just buy one light at a time lol but, no, my budget is over what I had hoped for but still in tact (phew!!).

 - Ripped out and replaced Electrical throughout